chornge/easy_sermon/README.md

 cargo run --release
 ```

+Wait ~30 seconds until application shows `Ready...🎙️...`

-Navigate to `http://localhost` on the browser.
-Allow microphone access (if the prompt pops up).
+Navigate to `http://localhost` in the browser.
+Allow microphone access (if prompted) and start speaking:

 ```
 "for the hope we have in john three verse sixteen" -> ['John 3:16']